ChainSafe/forest/f3-sidecar/README.md

 ### How F3 sidecar interacts with Forest

-An F3 sidecar node is a standalone node that is part of a p2p network and participates in the f3 protocol.
+An F3 sidecar node is a standalone node that is a part of a p2p network and participates in the f3 protocol.

 Besides what have been handled internally(e.g. p2p communications) in the `go-f3` lib

-- it uses `level-db` as storage backend
+- it uses `level-db` as a storage backend
 - it's bootstrapped with a manifest that contains parameters like bootstrapping epoch, chain finality and network name etc. the manifest can be constructed either statically, or dynamically by connecting to a p2p manifest server